Flamehaven LogoFlamehaven.space

 Fixed-fee review

-Best when a team already has a system in motion and needs a sharp technical read before further rollout.
+Best when a team already has a live system and needs a sharp technical read before wider rollout.

-A concise review with risk points, weak claims, fragile boundaries, and a direct verdict on where the system stands.
+A concise review with risk points and a direct verdict.

 • 3 to 5 concrete findings